This bill would require abortions to be approved by men

 Humphrey did not respond to a request for comment from Mother Jones.

-"Bodily autonomy is being actively stripped away from women in the state of Oklahoma," says the Reverend Shannon Spiedel, a board member with the Oklahoma Coalition for Reproductive Justice.
+"Bodily autonomy is being actively stripped away from women in the state of Oklahoma," says the Reverend Shannon Speidel, a board member with the Oklahoma Coalition for Reproductive Justice.
 "For [Humphrey] to refer to women simply as hosts, hosts for a pregnancy, indicates that we as women do not have the ability or the responsibility to make decisions about our own body to the point that we will now have to have a man's permission to be able to seek an abortion if needed."

 She says that lawmakers are wasting taxpayer dollars by focusing on limiting access to abortion in Oklahoma, especially with a budget shortfall already totaling almost $900 million.
 "I'm really disturbed by services…and access to medical care being stripped from poor families in the state of Oklahoma," she says.
 "And yet these legislators are still going after this issue, which is going to have to be fought in court and paid for by us, the citizens of Oklahoma."

-Spiedel would like to say she's confident the bill won't become law, but Oklahoma's legislative history of anti-abortion measures has taught her "it's likely that it might."
+Speidel would like to say she's confident the bill won't become law, but Oklahoma's legislative history of anti-abortion measures has taught her "it's likely that it might."
 Members of the state House committee will also consider whether to move another proposal forward that abortion rights advocates thought had been tabled for the session.
 HB 1549 would prohibit doctors from performing abortions if the woman is seeking one due to a genetic abnormality in the fetus.